Maisy battery: Rediscovery

-British military historian Gary Sterne rediscovered Maisy Battery in January 2004, based on a hand-drawn map in the pocket of a US Army veteran's uniform he had bought.
+Amateur military historian Gary Sterne rediscovered Maisy Battery in January 2004, based on a hand-drawn map in the pocket of a US Army veteran's uniform he had bought.
 The battery was about 1 miles inland from the sea near Grandcamp-Maisy, marked on the map as an "Area of high resistance".

-Prior to D-Day, the battery had been recorded as the second highest D-Day target in the Omaha Sector group of fortifications, but the exact location had been lost from later records.
+Prior to D-Day, the battery complex was well-known to Allied planners who gave its component batteries the designations “Target 5,” “Target 16,” and “Target 16a” on the Allied bombing plan.
 Using the old map, Sterne was able to locate a bunker entrance amongst the undergrowth.
 Sterne then investigated further and found additional fortified buildings, gun platforms, and a hospital.
 Over 3 kilometres of trenches were uncovered.
+Sterne subsequently purchased the land himself in order to profit on this area and the story he believes occurred there.

 In June 2006, the site was opened for the first time to visitors, with the battery site at Les Perruques an ongoing tourist attraction.